The most common skin problems we see locally in our cats and dogs are:

 Most dogs running free at the beach are friendly and will not bother other dogs, some however can be aggressive.
-One of the commonest places for dogs to get bitten is at a free run-beach or park.
+One of the most common places for dogs to get bitten is at a free run beach or park.
 If you take your pet to a free run area, please be certain it will play nice with other pets, otherwise keep it on a lead, for everyone’s safety.

 © Mooloolaba Veterinary Surgery | All Rights Reserved | Website by Amazing Value